fankahou/cub3D/README.md

 considered the first FPS ever created.

 Note:
-This is the final version of our project working together, which requires minilibx preinstalled.
+This is the final version of our project working together, which requires minilibx in Linux maschine preinstalled.
 For improved and integrated minilibx version made by Ka Hou, please visit:

 Linux: https://github.com/fankahou/crossy_roadster